whitep4nth3r/what-is-bem/README.md

 </section>
 ```

-In a real- life example, with more realistic class names, this might look like:
+In a real-life example, with more realistic class names, this might look like:

 ```html
 <section class="container">